ravisinghal033/CRM-XENO-website/README.md

-# Xeno Mini CRM
+#  Mini CRM

-Welcome to the Xeno Mini CRM project!
+Welcome to the  Mini CRM project!
 This project is a demonstration of a basic Customer Relationship Management (CRM) application developed using the following technologies:
 - Next.js
 - TypeScript
 - MongoDB Atlas